-Habitat Preferences: Middle to high elevations; open areas in pine forests, dry areas.
+Habitat Preferences: Middle to high elevations; open areas in pine forests, dry areas, rocky slopes.

 Recorded Range: In the United States Astragalus tephrodes is found in central to northern AZ, CA, southwestern NM, southern NV and southern UT.
 The center of the U.S. population is throughout central and northern Arizona.
 Ashen Milkvetch is also native to Mexico.

 Astragalus tephrodes var. brachylobus, Ashen Milkvetch, AZ, CA, NM, NV, UT;